pjbartlein/REarthSysSci/intro.md

 The two formats are actually related, in that netCDF uses the internal HDF format for storage.
 Both formats are self-documenting (i.e. they contain attributes or metadata that describe the contents of a particular file) and are machine independent.
 Each has an associated set of command-line utilities that can be used to rapidly learn what a particular file contains.

-See the `netCDF` task for directions on installing these utilities.
+See the `Install netCDF` task for directions on installing netCDF and related utilities.

 ### Data viewing##

 Panoply is a data viewer that can open and display netCDF, HDF, and related files, and is great for inspecting the contents of a file.
 It is downloadable from [[NASA Goddard Institude for Space Studies]](https://www.unidata.ucar.edu/software/netcdf/)

 It is, of course, possible to open and view netCDF and HDF files in R, but Panoply is much faster.
+See the `Install Panoply` task for installation directions.